Leading listed realtors see a boom in pre-sales in FY24

 Mumbai-based Sunteck Realty, which sells houses from mid-income to luxury, has projects with a gross development value of ₹28,965 crore in the pipeline in the current year.

-Despite the frenetic pace of launches and the heightened business development inventory in the industry has fallen 6 per cent on year to 1.37 billion square feet with 1.3 years to sell, a multi-year low.
+Despite the frenetic pace of launches and the heightened business development inventory in the industry,it has fallen 6 per cent y-o-y to 1.37 billion square feet with 1.3 years to sell, a multi-year low.

 Comments